 Find a Service Location

-After Surgery Your child will stay in the hospital for four to five days following surgery.
+Your child will stay in the hospital for two to three days following surgery.
 During the hospital stay, he/she will:

 Under general anesthesia (completely asleep), three incisions are made in the chest.
 The first two incisions are used for insertion of the supportive bar.
 The third incision is used to insert a thoracoscope (small camera) into the chest.
 This instrument gives a clear field to visualize placement of the bar.
 Once the bar is in place, the surgeon affixes it to the ribs on either side and closes the incisions.
 This bar will remain in place to help support chest development for about two years and will be removed in an outpatient procedure.